brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 ## Disambiguating packs of tuples

 The previous section showed how to write `apply` taking a single function and a single tuple.
-What if we generalized it it taking multiple tuples?
+What if we generalized it to taking multiple tuples?
 How do we handle a pack of tuples?

 It's at this point that it's worth taking a step back and talking about